h3abionet/chipimputation/docs/installation.md

 If you're not able to use Docker or Singularity, you can instead use conda to manage the software requirements.
 This is slower and less reproducible than the above, but is still better than having to install all requirements yourself!
 The pipeline ships with a conda environment file and nextflow has built-in support for this.
-To use it first ensure that you have conda installed (we recommend [miniconda](https://conda.io/miniconda.html)), then follow the same pattern as above and use the flag `-profile conda`
+To use it first ensure that you have conda installed (we recommend [miniconda](https://conda.io/miniconda.html)), then follow the same pattern as above and use the flag `-profile conda`.
-Note that `minimac4` is not available through conda, so a manual installation of `minimac4` might be needed in this case.
+**Note** that `minimac4` is not available through conda, so a manual installation of `minimac4` might be needed in this case.